brrrrdy/Calculator/README.md

-# Calculator project for the Odin-Project.
+# Calculator project for the Odin-Project

 ## https://brrrrdy.github.io/Calculator/

+### Sprint 1

+- Develop functionality.
+- Implement UI.

+### Sprint 2

+- Refactor code once I've learned more about JavaScript (React?)
+- Integrate design with other projects

 ## Here are some use cases (expectations about your project):